 Learn Garageband for Your iPhone 6 with Drums

-Edited by Grimm, Leomar Umpad, Eng, Thom Nibbelin and 1 other
+Edited by Grimm, Leomar Umpad, Eng, Thom Nibbelin

 Hello and welcome to VisiHow.
 Today, we are going to be discussing the percussion instruments, specifically the drums in the Garageband application on your iPhone 6.

 To get started with, you only need to open the Garageband application and then scroll over until you reach the Drums.

 Once you have reach the Drums, a single tap (on the icon) will open up the drums.